van-sprundel/ferristream/README.md

 Sometimes I just want to try out a movie/series without having to download their entire discography.
 This tools makes it possible to connect to my indexer, start a sequential torrent and see if I dig it.

+## Disclaimer

+This project is partly written by Claude Opus 4.5

 ## Installation

 ### Quick Install (Recommended)